wanghaisheng/responsive-landing-page-starter/content/blog/en/scrub-up-cleaning-your-php-application-with-phpstan.md

 This is why your strategy is important.
 If you've got a legacy project written by someone else and you fire the PHPStan task runner at level 9, you might be overwhelmed by the results it produces.
 Everything is broken!
 To refactor, I'd suggest the following:

 * Set yourself milestones for each level identified, and start small.
-* The long term investment to start analysis will pay off eventually (we'll get onto the pipelines shortly), but set the top level you are willing to go to when classifying "fixed the tech-debt" under your own "definition of done"
+* The long term investment will pay off eventually (we'll get onto the pipelines shortly), but set the top level you are willing to go to when classifying "fixed the tech debt" under your own "definition of done"
 * A good de-facto target for a legacy project is to get Rule Level 6 passing.
 It's at this point where your codebase can likely transition from a state of "danger" to "correct".
 This would make Rule Level 6 [your baseline](https://phpstan.org/user-guide/baseline)).
 * **This is super important**: make sure to assign time (sprints, broken down Jira tickets for the masochists) to *fix* what PHPStan is flagging at each rule level.
 Fixing tech debt is *not easy* in many cases, and you don't have any idea what kind of business-domain logic faults there could be in your application.
 * While setting the incremental targets for Rule Levels, make sure you set up your [pipeline](#pipeline) before committing changes so that you don't introduce any new code smells while refactoring.
 Setting up your pipeline will need you to establish [your baseline](https://phpstan.org/user-guide/baseline), which we'll get to.